 Entry and exit timing - the strategy trades only on specific days of the month.

-The strategy uses one indicator and 4 filters that allow it to trade only during the best periods for itself.
+The strategy uses 1 indicator and 4 filters to trade only during the best periods for itself.

-The strategy uses effective and simple rules for entering and exiting positions.
+The strategy uses simple, effective rules for entering and exiting positions.

 The Stockpicker mechanism searches and automatically selects stocks that meet the entry criteria.

-The Stockpicker automatically selects stocks that meet the criteria from the Nasdaq 100 index.
-It is important to note that the list of stocks in the index has changed over the years, which is taken into account in the historical data used (survival bias).
+The Stockpicker automatically selects stocks that meet the criteria from the S&P 500 index.
+It is important to note that the list of stocks in the index has changed over the years, which is reflected in the historical data used (survivorship bias).

 Invested capital: $100k